wouter-veeken/docs/content/config.md

 BasedOnStyles = vale, MyCustomStyle
 # Style.Rule = {YES, NO} to enable or disable a specific rule
 vale.Editorializing = YES
+# You can also change the level associated with a rule
+vale.Hedging = error
 ...

 # Syntax-specific settings